Young (record label): Young Songs

-Catalogue artists
+Former

 AD 93

 AD 93 is a record label affiliated with Young, headed by DJ Nic Tasker.
 Originally formed as a white label imprint for Young artists (formerly Young Turks, YT) under the name 'Whities', this imprint grown into a label in itself.
 The label focuses on club music, techno and experimental electronic music and is distributed by Rush Hour. in June 2020, this label's name changed to 'AD 93' in light of the 2020 Black Lives Matter uprisings.
 The label also launched a sub-label in 2021 named Lith Dolina.